mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 `diffblock` is the content of the patch file `diffName` that we write in the body of the issue.
 One little detail to handle is that there are \``` symbols in the file content and this can break the body.
-To solve the problem and because we just want to show the diff on GitHub without it's necessarily a valid patch file, we can simply remove the \``` symbols from the file:
+To solve the problem and because we just want to show the diff on GitHub without it being necessarily a valid patch file, we can simply remove the \``` symbols from the file:

 ````js
 let diffblock;